 “Vedas are never created or destroyed.
 They merely get illuminated and de-illuminated but remain in God” Adi Shankrachary.
 Vedas are not books, they are the knowledge that originated in the hearts of Rishis.

 The Rig Veda, the Sam Veda, the Yajur Veda, and the Atharv Veda, the Rig Veda being the main.

 Each Veda is subdivided into:

-Mantra or Samhita part, this being a collection of hymns used in yagna or sacrifice.
+Mantra or Samhita part, this being a collection of hymns used in yajna or sacrifice.
 Brahmanas part, where the procedures, meanings, and commentaries of the mantra are detailed.

 Yajur Veda is the second of the four Vedas It has 40 Adhyayas and 1975 Yaju Mantras (Kandikayein).
-Unlike Rig Veda, Yajur Veda is more prodo-poetry which are called ‘kandikayein‘.
+Unlike Rig Veda, Yajur Veda is more prodo-poetry which is called ‘kandikayein‘.